 Horizons favors general operating support grants for LGBTQ-primary organizations because we know that this is the funding our organizations need most.

 grant size and duration

-Horizons' Community Issues grants have a maximum award of $15,000 — an increase from $10,000 in past years.
-This year, we are also increasing the number of multi-year grants awarded.
+Horizons' Community Issues grants have a maximum award of $15,000,, and we have increased the number of multi-year grants awarded.

 open door policy